logo academy

 Who created Bitcoin?

 If our goal is to understand how to get started with Bitcoin, however, it is not necessary to solve puzzles.
 It is enough to know that the rules were defined by Satoshi Nakamoto, the anonymous creator of the cryptocurrency, and applied from the very first blockchain, produced on 3 January 2009.
-Not even Nakamoto ‘governs’ the BTC network, it is the nodes that autonomously administer the blockchain’s operation.
-Satoshi, trivially, has no command box or ‘button’ to influence Bitcoin’s mechanisms.
+Not even Nakamoto ‘rules’ the BTC network, it is the nodes that independently administer the blockchain’s operation.
+Satoshi has no control box or ‘button’ to influence Bitcoin’s mechanisms.
 Moreover, his identity is still unknown and there has been no news of him for more than 10 years.

 How is a Bitcoin produced?

-Miners are incentivised to do this onerous work because the production of each block rewards them with new Bitcoins.
-In this way, the miners continue to engage in their essential task and, more importantly, more BTC are issued.
-This reward halves every 4 years, in an event called halving, until all BTC are released (mined): the maximum number has been set at 21 million.
+This is why Bitcoin is an energy scalability solution that allows, through mining, to capitalise on excess energy by using the flexibility of the process as a grid balancing tool, helping to optimise and promote the use of renewable sources.
+But back to the miners, who are incentivised to do this onerous work, because the production of each block rewards them with new Bitcoins.
+In this way, they continue to engage in their essential task and, more importantly, more BTC are issued.
+This reward halves every 4 years, in an event called halving, until all BTCs are released (mined): the maximum number has been set at 21 million.
 It is estimated that the last Bitcoin should be produced around the year 2140!

 Is Bitcoin safe?